bytecodealliance/wasmtime/docs/metaref.rst

 .. autoclass:: EncRecipe

+.. module:: cdsl.isa

 Targets
 =======

 Cretonne can be compiled with support for multiple target instruction set architectures.
-Each ISA is represented by a :py:class:`cretonne.TargetISA` instance.
+Each ISA is represented by a :py:class:`cdsl.isa.TargetISA` instance.

 .. autoclass:: TargetISA